 Personality plays a big role in the social transition.
 The more outgoing and adaptable students find the social transition quite fun and exciting.
 The more introverted and anxious individuals find this transition, along with all others in their lives, somewhat stressful.
 Many alumni express a newfound appreciation for the learning climate and values of our school.

-Though our school has operated since 1983, our Woodinville Montessori High School is new, with its first senior class graduated in 2017.
+Though our school has operated since 1983, our Woodinville Montessori High School is new.
+The first senior class graduated in 2017.
 All three seniors received full ride scholarships to the universities of their choice: Trinity University (Texas), Goucher College and Willamette University.

 Montessori education seeks to instill in children a sense of what it means to be “citizens of the world,” to give them a global view and to make them aware of what it means to work together as a community for the good of all.
 Maria Montessori believed that the true work of education is to create peace in the world.
 Social and economic diversity are of paramount importance if children are to experience a varied and culturally rich community.
 WMS has a tuition assistance program to assist in achieving this goal.